Minorzar/tecnico_network/README.md

     python main.py

+The output will be stored in [out](out) within folders named after the date of the execution and file named after the time of execution.

 ## Documents and IA usage

 Some of the code, mostly [utils.py](simulation/utils/utils.py), was generated using chatGPT.
 Any other sources that may